-Longing to express his creative side, Katt escaped into his own world, compiling fresh jokes with fresh music and intellect; honing his skills.
-As a means to get into a nightclub where he was underage one fateful evening, Katt noticed that they weren’t checking ID’s in the line for comics and proceeded to enter the club through that entrance.
-Thinking that he would be able to chill and enjoy the party, the quick thinker was called on stage where he did a five-minute improv to an enthusiastic crowd.
+Longing to express his creative side, Katt escaped into his own world.
+He began compiling fresh jokes with fresh music.
+As a means to get into a nightclub where he was underage one fateful evening, Katt noticed that they weren’t checking ID’s in the line for comics.
 “I was so nervous but everyone laughed and thought I was funny.
-After that, I was opened up to the wonderful world of comedy,” recalls the multi-talented entertainer.
+After that I was opened up to the wonderful world of comedy,” recalls the multi-talented entertainer.
 “Improv is where a comic really gets to shine, if he is good.
 That’s as close as a comedian can get to the playoffs.
 I went through those years were I wanted to be the funny comic, now I’m trying to be the greatest comic of my time.”

-Widely recognized for his role as “Money Mike” in the hit New Line movie Friday After Next, the rising star is currently on a multi-city sold out comedy tour with a groundbreaking album in the works entitled It’s Pimpin’, Pimpin’ (Camron’s Diplomat Records/Warner Bros.), featuring Snoop Dogg, Da Brat, E-40, Lyfe Jennings, Paul Wall, Mike Jones, Lil’ Jon, and more.
-Two of “Money Mike’s” ring tones were also recently ranked in the Jamster!
-Top 5 most downloaded, fun-sound ring tones while “Money Mike” also remains the Urban World Wireless’ ring tone king with the popular “Pimp Phone Ringing.”
+Katt Williams is widely recognized for his role as “Money Mike” in the hit New Line movie Friday After Next.
+The rising star is currently on a multi-city sold out comedy tour with a groundbreaking album in the works entitled It’s Pimpin’, Pimpin’ (Camron’s Diplomat Records/Warner Bros.), featuring Snoop Dogg, Da Brat, E-40, Lyfe Jennings, Paul Wall, Mike Jones, Lil’ Jon, and more.

-As if those artistic ventures weren’t enough this past month HBO aired “Katt Williams: Pimp Chronicles Pt.1,” 60 minutes of hilarious new material from the entertaining comedian taped live in Atlanta with guest appearances from Cam’ron, Lil’ Jon, Snoop Dogg, Andre 3000, Da Brat and Anthony Anderson to name a few.
-Williams was able to draw on his own experiences and his edgy take on life to bring the house down with laughter with his unique personality, pimp-esque charisma and endless supply of original jokes.
-The show is currently the highest rated special on the HBO Network for 2006 and the DVD will be distributed through Universal Home Video in Winter 2006.
+HBO aired “Katt Williams: Pimp Chronicles Pt.1.”
+60 minutes of hilarious new material from the entertaining comedian taped live in Atlanta with guest appearances from Cam’ron, Lil’ Jon, Snoop Dogg, Andre 3000, Da Brat and Anthony Anderson to name a few.
+The show is currently the highest rated special on the HBO Network for 2006.
+The DVD will be distributed through Universal Home Video in Winter 2006.

 Katt’s prodigious talent seems to know no limits and he’s eager to add the title of ‘Hollywood Actor’ to his repertoire.
 In early 2007 he will light up the big screen with unforgettable roles in the Eddie Murphy film “Norbit” (Dreamworks) along with other stars including Cuba Gooding Jr., Eddie Griffin, Thandie Newton and Charlie Murphy as well as the soon to be hit romantic comedy, “Perfect Christmas” (Flavor Unit Productions) featuring Terence Howard, Queen Latifah, Morris Chestnut and Gabrielle Union.
 Towards the end of 2006 Williams will travel to Australia to begin filming the upcoming comedy “Fool’s Gold” (Warner Bros.
 Pictures) featuring Matthew McConaughey and Kate Hudson as the pair reunites on an international treasure hunt.
 Katt remarks, “I’m on the grind 23/6.
 The blessing now is that I got the gift and I got the thing to work the gift and I got the reason to be working.”